 Now, I know this isn’t exactly groundbreaking advice, but seriously…you need to declutter.
 First, start by getting rid of old holiday decorations that you don’t want or use anymore.
 If you donate these items NOW, another family can enjoy them THIS season.
 Also, sort through old clothes, shoes, and linens.
 Pet shelters are always in need of used blankets and towels.
 Have your kids purge toys and games reminding them to think of their neglected treasures as “gifts” for other families.
 It’s likely you’ll collect some new items and presents this December so why not clear the decks and make room now?

 It sounds so simple, but when I began storing all my Christmas decorations in red and green bins….wow!
-Now when I stare at the bins up on high shelves in the garage, I immediately know which are for Christmas without having to check my faded handwriting on the side.
-I also store any early gift purchases made through the year in these bins so I don’t forget what I have on hand when Christmas time comes.
-Christmas lights are always tricky to store–cut slits around the edges/surface of leftover cardboard boxes and wrap the lights around the cardboard, threading the lights into each slit.
-This not only keeps your lights organized, but this way, they are also less likely to break.
-Also, storing wreaths, ornaments and your Christmas tree in the right sized/shaped bins will protect your items most effectively year to year.
+Now when I stare at the bins up on high shelves in the garage, I immediately know which are for Christmas without having to check the faded handwriting on the side.
+Christmas lights are always tricky to store--cut slits around the edges/surface of leftover cardboard boxes and wrap the lights around the cardboard, threading the lights into each slit.
+This keeps your lights organized and they are less likely to break.
+Also, storing wreaths, ornaments and your Christmas tree in the right sized/shaped containers will protect your items most effectively year to year.

 Next, check your inventory of gift wrapping essentials and throw away old, ripped paper and smashed bows.
-Then, head to the store with a plan of what you need: tape, gift tags, wrapping paper, tissue paper, clothing boxes, gift bags, bows, ribbon….did I mention tape?
+Then, make a list of what you need: tape, gift tags, wrapping paper, tissue paper, clothing boxes, gift bags, bows, ribbon….did I mention tape?
 Keep all of these items, pens, and scissors in the same bin creating a mobile wrapping station you can move anywhere.
-I like to keep mine in the bedroom next to the TV but when my husband gets involved he moves it to the wine cellar—you do you.